fullwebdev/fullwebdev/packages/code-samples/README.md

-# Modern Web Apps - Examples
+# FullWeb.dev - Code Samples

-Modern Web Apps architecture & development examples by Noël Macé
+Modern Web Apps architecture & development examples from [FullWeb.dev](https://fullweb.dev).

+Go check [`fullwebdev/fullwebdev`](https://github.com/fullwebdev/fullwebdev) for more information, to send a PR or to open an issue.

 See [`src`](src/README.md) for the list of examples.